 Of course, you need to have excellent language skills, both in your second language and in your native language.
 And most importantly, you need be a good writer.
 If you’re not a good writer, you won’t be a good translator, since translating is not about simply swapping one word or phrase for another.
 It’s about understanding what the author is communicating in the source language, and being able to communicate that in the target language.
 Rhythm, flow, and tone are all important.
 Once you have all the language skills in place, it’s pretty easy to get started.
 All you really need in the beginning is a computer and an internet connection.

 I would also recommend that you have another stream of income, because it takes time to build it up.
 I’m still in the building stage.
-I started out doing volunteer work in translation, just to gain practice.
+I started out doing volunteer work in translation in an Adelaide agency, just to gain practice.
 I got good feedback with that, so then I started freelancing through agencies.
 Ultimately, I’d like to end up with several good clients that I deal with directly, on an ongoing basis.

 What should students expect from this field?